China, Norway may team up in search for Arctic oil

 “It has been a quite normal administrative process,” he told Reuters.

-Iceland awarded its first two licenses in January.
-In June it gave CNOOC and Icelandic firm Eykon Energy a further license as it seeks boost its fragile economy.
+Iceland awarded its first two licences in January.
+In June it gave CNOOC and Icelandic firm Eykon Energy a further licence as it seeks boost its fragile economy.

 At the time of the announcement, it was the first time a Chinese oil firm was licensed to look for oil in the Arctic.

-Under a 1981 treaty, Norway has a right to take a 25 percent stake in the licenses.
+Under a 1981 treaty, Norway has a right to take a 25 percent stake in the licences.

-It did so with the first two licenses Reykjavik awarded in January, to London-listed Faroe Petroleum and Canada’s Ithaca Energy together with local Icelandic partners.
+It did so with the first two licences Reykjavik awarded in January, to London-listed Faroe Petroleum and Canada’s Ithaca Energy together with local Icelandic partners.

 China is keen to find natural resources and the Arctic could hold some 90 billion barrels of oil equivalent according to the U.S. Geological Survey.
 In April it signed a free trade deal with Iceland, abolishing tariffs between the two.